-AUTHORITY FOR ISSUANCE . . .
-At an election held within the District on May 1, 2021, voters within the District authorized the issuance of a total of \$144,000,000 in unlimited ad valorem tax bonds for water, wastewater and drainage facilities.
-The Bonds constitute the fifth installment of bonds issued by the District.
-After the sale of the Bonds, \$121,565,000 principal amount of District unlimited ad valorem tax bonds will remain authorized but unissued for water, wastewater and drainage facilities.
-The District's voters, at the election held within the District on May 1, 2021, also authorized the issuance of \$216,000,000 in unlimited ad valorem tax refunding bonds, all of which remain authorized but unissued.
+AUTHORITY FOR ISSUANCE...
+At an election held within the District on November 8, 2022, voters within the District authorized the issuance of a total of \$106,500,000 in unlimited ad valorem tax bonds for water, wastewater and drainage facilities.
+The Bonds constitute the first installment of bonds issued by the District.
+After the sale of the Bonds, \$90,000,000 principal amount of District unlimited ad valorem tax bonds will remain authorized but unissued for water, wastewater and drainage facilities.
+The District's voters, at the election held within the District on November 8, 2022, also authorized the issuance of \$13,100,000 in unlimited ad valorem tax bonds for park and recreational facilities and \$179,400,000 in unlimited ad valorem tax refunding bonds, all of which remain authorized but unissued.
 The Bonds are issued pursuant to the terms and provisions of the Bond Order, the Act, Chapters 49 and 54 of the Texas Water Code, as amended, and Article XVI, Section 59 of the Texas Constitution.
-The issuance of the Bonds has been approved by an order of the TCEQ dated April 8, 2025.
+The issuance of the Bonds has been approved by an order of the TCEQ dated May 16,2025.

-Source of an Security for Payment . . .
+SOURCE OF AND SECURITY FOR PAYMENT...
 The Bonds will be payable from and secured by a pledge of the proceeds of an annual ad valorem tax without legal limitation as to rate or amount levied against all taxable property located within the District.
 The Board covenants in the Bond Order that, while any of the Bonds are outstanding and the District is in existence, it will levy an annual ad valorem tax and will undertake to collect such a tax against all taxable property within the District at a rate from year to year sufficient, full allowance being made for anticipated delinquencies, together with revenues and receipts from other sources which are legally available for such purposes, to pay interest on the Bonds as it becomes due, to provide a sinking fund for the payment of principal of the Bonds when due or the redemption price at any earlier required redemption date, to pay when due any other contractual obligations of the District payable in whole or in part from taxes, and to pay the expenses of assessing and collecting such tax.
-The net proceeds from taxes levied to pay debt service on the Bonds are required to be placed in a special account of the District designated its "Debt Service Fund" for the Bonds and any District ad valorem tax bonds issued in the future from voted authorization.
-The Bond Order provides for the termination of the pledge of taxes when and if the City of Liberty Hill ("Liberty Hill") annexes and dissolves the District and assumes all debts and liabilities of the District.
+The net proceeds from taxes levied to pay debt service on the Bonds are required to be placed in a special account of the District designated its "Debt Service Fund" for the Bonds and the District's other outstanding bonds.
+The Bond Order provides for the termination of the pledge of taxes when and if the City of Jarrell ("Jarrell") annexes and dissolves the District and assumes all debts and liabilities of the District.
 See "THE BONDS - Annexation."

-The Bonds are obligations solely of the District and are not obligations of Liberty Hill; Liberty Hill Independent School District, Georgetown Independent School District, Williamson County, Texas; the State of Texas; or any political subdivision or entity other than the District.
+The Bonds are obligations solely of the District and are not obligations of Jarrell; Jarrell Independent School District, Williamson County, Texas; the State of Texas; or any political subdivision or entity other than the District.